Czech Nymphing -

 The size of the flies were pretty large, overall, and do not seem to put the fish off.
 Because no weight other than the flies are used, the flies must be heavy to get the flies down to the bottom where the fish are typically eating nymphs.
 The larger flies tend to add more weight.

-Despite the extra weight, flies are tied as slim as possible to ensure they sink fast.
+Despite the extra weight, flies are tied slim to ensure they sink fast.

 Leaders are typically one length of line; not tapered.
 Fluorocarbon line is generally employed, again, because it tends to sink faster.
 The leader is generally around 3 metres, or the length of the typical rod.
 This leader needs to be strong enough to account for the fact that a fish is hooked and played very close to the angler.